How to Monitor and Analyze WordPress Hosting Performance

 Cloudways Cloudflare setting page

-Using Cloudways or WP Engine has your web hosts give you access to the Cloudflare Enterprise add-on features, which include the advanced features mentioned above.
+Using Cloudways or WP Engine gives you access to the Cloudflare Enterprise add-on, which includes the advanced features mentioned above.

 Server-Side Optimization